ripcitydev/todo/README.md

 # Todo
-Todo parses the todo’s and fixme’s in your code, and imports them into Jira.
+Todo parses the todo’s and fixme’s in your code, and imports them into Jira or GitHub (Issues).

 ## Installing